 In an interview in a small laboratory office here, he said he was planning to knock out a wall to create room for an expanded effort in exploring the quantum mechanical properties of the anti-ferromagnetic effect.

 “This is really where we live,” he said.
-“If you step outside of the press release, we are trying to control the quantum mechanics of this spin behavior to coax them to do whatever we want them to do.”
+“If you step outside of the press release, we are trying to control the quantum mechanics of this spin behaviour to coax them to do whatever we want them to do.”

 Computer industry analysts said the IBM effort heralded a new direction for nanotechnology and that it might offer a route to new kinds of nanomaterials.

 “Nanotechnology labs are going to begin asking, ‘What else is going on down there?”‘ said Richard Doherty of Envisioneering, an industry consulting firm based in Seaford, NY.
-“The information storage side of this is fantastic, but this truly changes our ideas of the behavior of materials at molecular levels.”
+“The information storage side of this is fantastic, but this truly changes our ideas of the behaviour of materials at molecular levels.”

 Currently, anti-ferromagnetic materials are instrumental in two different types of data storage products.
 They are essential for the manufacture of the phonograph-needle-like recording heads used in today’s hard-disk drives.
 They are also used in a new type of memory chip known as spin-transfer-torque RAM, or STT-RAM, which is viewed by some as a future competitor for both DRAM and Flash memory chips.